taufiqkh/Carrit/README.md

 Feature pull requests are not currently being accepted, as the design and direction has not yet been decided.
 Bug fixes and code refactoring may be considered - also happy for people to tell me a section of code is bad, as long as it's accompanied by tests and/or explanations.

 ## Use
----

 An example Java client is [CarritJava](https://github.com/taufiqkh/CarritJava), which demonstrates loading a save directory and extracting a chunk.

 ### NBT
 The carrit.named-binary-tag namespace contains NBT functions that are usable.
-Given a byte array, they will generate NamedBinaryTag records that contain information in the following structure:
+Given a byte array, they will generate `NamedBinaryTag` records that contain information in the following structure:

     NamedBinaryTag {
-      :type
+      :type type
-      :data (nil|<data dependent on type>)
+      :data (nil|data dependent on type)
-      [:name <string>]
+      [:name String]
-      [:child-type <type> (lists only)]
+      [:child-type type (lists only)]
     }

-As seen above, :name is optional, as its presence is dependent on the context.
+As seen above, `:name` is optional, as its presence is dependent on the context.
 The `:child-type` value is only not nil for `type-list`.
-For all list types, the `:data` value contains a sequence of NamedBinaryTag records, while for compound types the `:data` value contains a map of names to NamedBinaryTag records.
+For all list types, the `:data` value contains a sequence of `NamedBinaryTag` records, while for compound types the `:data` value contains a map of names to `NamedBinaryTag` records.

 Types are listed in `carrit.named-binary-tag/type-names`.